rdfuhr/BusyBezier/README.txt

 so that we specify lineWidth (instead of having it hard-coded in the function).
 Modify the calls to drawControlPolygon so that lineWidth is specified.

+Add a method of cubicBezierCurve called drawBasisFunctionsWithParm that draws the graph of each basis function next to its corresponding control point.
+After we get this working correctly, we will go to the next step and somehow show the current value of that basis function at the current parameter.